rooshenas/rooshenas.github.io/_pages/about.md

 <tr> <td colspan="2" style="border: none; font-size: 12pt; vertical-align:top;">

   <h1> News </h1>
-I will join UNC Charlotte for Fall 2020 as assistant professor!!
+I will join UNC Charlotte for Fall 2020 as an assistant professor!! <br>
 I will be at AAAI-2020, Feb.
 8 - 12.  <br>
 12/03/19 -- Invited to be a program committee member for IJCAI 2020. <br>
 11/14/19 -- Invited to serve as a reviewer for ICML 2020. <br>